4 Steps to Select the Correct Natural Gas Flow Meter

-After reviewing the selection guide; you likely have honed in on one or two meter types.
-Now, compare these technologies to better understand the principle of operation, the advantages, and disadvantages of each flowmeter type.
-Here are convenient links to the different meter types to guide you in your review.
+After reviewing the selection guide, you likely have honed in on one or two meter types.
+Compare these technologies to understand each flowmeter type’s operation principle, advantages, and disadvantages.
+Here are convenient links to the different meter types to guide your review.

 - Rotary and diaphragm gas meters are positive displacement or PD meters and are a traditional gas technology used for utility billing applications or custody transfer of natural gas.

 - Turbine meters are a conventional technology and velocity-type device that measures natural gas for custody transfer applications.

 - Ultrasonic flowmeters are considered a new gas technology; they measure natural gas for custody transfer applications and are velocity-type meters.

 - Vortex gas flow meters, another velocity-style meter, measure natural gas primarily in industrial applications as they are a late-comer to custody transfer approval.